Best of Mauritius Attractions To Explore On Your Next Visit!

 Image source: youtube

-The crater of an extinct volcano, this is an Unspoilt and under visited attraction in Mauritius.
+The crater of an extinct volcano, this is an Unspoilt and under-visited attraction in Mauritius.
 Beautiful, scenic and very well maintained around volcano and within crater itself.
 You won’t need much time here but it is worth a quick visit.
-The best part is the 180 degree view you get from the crater of the surroundings hills, mountains and the Port Louis area generally.
+The best part is the 180-degree view you get from the crater of the surrounding hills, mountains and the Port Louis area generally.
 Lots of selfish sticks being used!

 Image source: shutterstock

 One of my favourite places in Mauritius, located high up in the mountains is Grand Bassin.
-This is lovely tranquil lake, which is surrounded by numerous statues of Hindu gods are surrounding the lake.
-You are bound to get very emotional here, the spirituality and aura around here fills you up.
-This is also being referred as the ‘Ganga’ of Mauritius.
+This is a lovely tranquil lake, which is surrounded by numerous statues of Hindu gods are surrounding the lake.
+You are bound to get very emotional here, the spirituality and aura around here fill you up.
+This is also being referred to as the ‘Ganga’ of Mauritius.

 Image source: tophdimage

-God created Ile Aux Cerfs and then paradise make your dream come true visit this island before you die this is paradise nice crystal clear water with sandy beaches.
+God created Ile Aux Cerfs and then paradise.
+Make your dream come true, visit this island before you die.
 If you want to go to Ile aux Cerfs, it is best to go by speed boat or catamaran.
 So go ahead and treat yourself with the best seafood there though a little bit expensive also you can play golf there this is heaven on earth.
 Experience a thrilling jetty ride across to the island of Ile Aux Cerf.
 Celebrate in the beauty of fine white sand and clear blue waters.
-The rest of your time here, is for you to enjoy it at leisure and explore the various water sports activities, kayaking, parasailing just to name a few.
+The rest of your time here, enjoy at leisure and explore the various water sports activities, kayaking, parasailing just to name a few.